swellee/reaction/README.md

   - simple apis

 ## useage
-  - first of all, import the ```Provider```from 'module-reaction', and use it as the wrapper of you root Component, like this:
+  - first of all, import the ```Provider``` from 'module-reaction', and use it as the wrapper of you root Component, like this:
     + ```typescript
       import { Provider } from 'module-reaction';

       ReactDOM.render(<Provider><App /></Provider>, document.getElementById('root'));

+  - go focus on your business , in large app project, we usually divide the whole application into businesses, so each business has its own model, it's a good rule that you should only modify the data of the business you belongs to, we call this 'modulize'. once you decided your modules, you can implemnts you ideas one by one or assign these modules to other guys. now let's imagine you hvae a module to go, let's begin the work with 'module-reaction' like this:
-  - go focus on your business, , declare some [moduleStore](###ModuleStore) to store your business-module's data, like this:
+  - declare a [moduleStore](###ModuleStore) to store your business-module's data, like this:
     + ```typescript
       export const MODULE_A = 'module_a';
       export const mStoreA: ModuleStore = {